icons8/lunacy-docs/docs/editing.md

 The demo below shows these controls in action.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/shapes-transform1placeholder.png" height="auto"><source src="/public/shapes-transform1.mp4" type="video/mp4"></video>

+### Editing corner radii in rectangles

+There are two more ways of changing corner radii in rectangles drawn with the shape tool:

+1. Drag the circle handles that appear inside a rectangle when you select it.
+This will change the radii of all corners.
+2. In the **Corner radius** control, enter four values separating them with spaces.
+This will be the values of the corner radii (starting from the top-left and going clockwise).

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/shapes-cronerradplaceholder.png" height="auto"><source src="/public/shapes-cronerrad.mp4" type="video/mp4"></video>

+**Note:** The above methods won't work with rectangles drawn with the Pen tool.

+Read also and see the demo in the next subsection.
+It shows how to edit corner radii in other shapes.

 ## Vector editing